boyboi86/AFML/README.md

 Don't give up.
 Good things will happen eventually.

 May not be as good as expected but it would still be somewhere close.

+Integrity & consistence is the key to success.